mavjs/mavjs.github.io-hugo/content/home/about.md

 Ye Myat Kaung (more commonly known as **Maverick**) is a highly motivated and passionate free and open source software (FOSS) advocate.
 He is interested in software development, computer system administration and management, digital security and data privacy.
-He is also an aspiring ethical hacker and software engineer.
+He is also an aspiring hacker and software engineer.

 His passion includes diving into highly technical topics and then helping users understand those highly technical topics by giving bite-sized digestable examples.